This post is about modelling in Blender using Bezier curves.

 Add -> Mesh -> Circle

 What you will now see is a 2D circle appearing in your scene.

-Next it is time to create the path, which is essentially the length of the wire that the above circle will follow.
+Next, it is time to create the path, which is essentially the length of the wire that the circle will follow.

 Add -> Curve -> Bezier

-What you will see now is slightly curved line.
+What you will now see is curved line.

-- Right hand click the path created in Step2 above
+- Left hand click the path created in Step 3

 - Click Object Data tab (top right of Blender)